cocrafts/book-of-one/part-one/chapter-0002.md

 The Inquisitor took another step forward.
 "Last warning.
 Stand aside."

+In that moment, Kieron's fingers brushed against his pendant, and he felt it grow inexplicably cold against his skin.
+A strange certainty washed over him, not unlike the feeling he sometimes experienced when identifying rare herbs in the forest—a knowledge that seemed to come from somewhere beyond conscious thought.

-In that moment, Kieron made his choice.
-Not fully understanding why, he reached into his satchel and grabbed a handful of the silvery powder Master Alfwyn had taught him to prepare—ostensibly for treating frostbite, though the old man had hinted at other uses.
+He reached into his satchel and grabbed a handful of the silvery powder Master Alfwyn had taught him to prepare—ostensibly for treating frostbite, though the old man had hinted at other uses.

 "Close your eyes!" he shouted to Kane, then flung the powder into the air between them and the Inquisitors.

-The powder ignited upon contact with the falling snow, creating a blinding flash that illuminated the entire clearing.
+The powder ignited upon contact with the falling snow, creating a blinding flash that illuminated the entire clearing with far more intensity than Kieron had expected.
 The Inquisitors cried out, shielding their eyes too late.
 In the momentary confusion, Kieron darted to Kane's side, pulling the wounded knight's arm across his shoulders.

 "The cave," Kane gasped.
 "North and west, beyond the twisted pines."